sanjay-gangishetty/chrono-calc/README.md

 ## Features

-- Calculate the difference between two dates
+- Add a specified number of days or weeks to a date and obtain the resulting date.
 - View previous calculations with a history log
 - Responsive design for mobile and desktop views
 - User-friendly interface with error handling